mrspeaker/teletest/README.md

-interesting.  vim-mode-plus already crashed this for me.  can anyone read this? yep ^ I had some problems earlier on with linters trying to lint files on other people's hard drives :-P ^ See https://github.com/atom/teletype/pull/193 for the in-pro
+interesting.  vim-mode-plus already crashed this for me.  can anyone read this? yep ^ I had some problems earlier on with linters trying to lint files on other people's hard drives :-P ^ See https://github.com/atom/teletype/pull/193 for the in-progress VMP fix!

 __Can anyone create new files?
 Or only edit existing?__